Ping0-proxy-detection/context-api/README.md

 - **ASN & Company**: Detailed ownership and ISP information.
 - **Location**: Geolocation down to the city level.

+## How We Scan
+We run sophisticated IP scanners directly from within provider networks, allowing us to check live IPs offered at the current time.
+We scan the largest residential proxy pools in the world, ranging from top-tier providers to newcomers, as well as major VPN services, on a 24/7 basis.

+## Data Sources
+Our intelligence is powered by monitoring over **1,000+ Proxy and VPN companies** combined.

+## Update Cadence
+Our scanning infrastructure runs live **24/7**.
+New IPs are detected and added to our database instantly, ensuring real-time accuracy.

+## Retention
+We maintain rigorous data retention policies to track IP history while continuously updating their freshness.
+By purchasing residential proxy packages and running automated analysis scripts, we identify unique IPs and categorize them by provider classification 24/7/365.

 ## Example Response

 ```json